hashicorp/terraform-provider-tfe/website/docs/r/team_access.html.markdown

 * `sentinel_mocks` - (Required) The permission to grant the team on the workspace's generated Sentinel mocks, Valid values are `none` or `read`.
 * `workspace_locking` - (Required) Boolean determining whether or not to grant the team permission to manually lock/unlock the workspace.
 * `run_tasks` - (Required) Boolean determining whether or not to grant the team permission to manage workspace run tasks.
-* `policy_overrides` - (Required) This permission allows a team to override soft-mandatory policy evaluations, provided that team has been granted the org level 'delegate policy overrides' permission.
+* `policy_overrides` - (Optional) This permission allows a team to override soft-mandatory policy evaluations, provided that team has been granted the org level 'delegate policy overrides' permission.

 -> **Note:** At least one of `access` or `permissions` _must_ be provided, but not both.
 Whichever is omitted will automatically reflect the state of the other.